demetrio108/rmqdump/README.md

 # rmqdump

-Simple cli tool for dumping messages from RabbitMQ to stdout. or publishing from stdin to RabbitMQ.
+Simple CLI tool for dumping messages from RabbitMQ to stdout. or publishing from stdin to RabbitMQ.

 **This is an alpha software**